megvii-research/MCTrack/README.md

 ### Motion metric evaluation

-- TODO: Currently, we are only conducting motion metric evaluations on the nuScenes dataset.
+- TODO:Currently, we are only conducting motion metric evaluations on the nuScenes dataset.

 - If you are interested in our motion metric evaluation, you first need to convert the tracking result files (```result_for_motion.json```) into a format suitable for motion metric evaluation by running: